Ajay Singh re-elected Boxing Federation of India President | Sports-Games

 ''I don't want to comment on the margin, I am happy that the BFI has reposed faith in me.
 I hope to live up to the expectations and take boxing forward,'' Singh said in a press conference after being elected.

+Kalita secured 39 votes against CV Raje (25), while Digvijay Singh secured the post of Treasurer with 33 votes against Anil Mishra (30).

 ''It is great credit to all of us that this election was conducted so peacefully and professionally.
 We are one family, we will work towards glory of our sport.
-Let there be no heartburn, it is everyone's right to fight the election,'' he added, acknowledging his rival.
+Let there be no heartburn, it is everyone's right to fight the election,'' Singh said, acknowledging his rival.

 Shelar is a BJP MLA from Maharashtra and was a former President of the Mumbai Cricket Association.